 Place the burgers (on the foil) on the grill grid - make some holes in the foil to allow juices to run away.

-Cook for 15 minutes, carefully turning half way during the cooking time.
+Cook for 15 minutes or until cooked through, carefully turning half way during the cooking time.
 If the outside of the meat starts to catch, cover with foil and adjust the grid height to move away from the heat to slow down the cooking.

 Serve with crusty, chunky bread slices, salad leaves and BBQ sauce.